Where Does Irvine Lake Get Its Water From?

 Co-owned by the Irvine Ranch Water District and the Serrano Water District, Irvine Lake's main function is to store water for the nearby areas.
 In years with lower rainfall, it holds water imported from Northern California or outside the state.
 It also collects rainfall from the Irvine Lake Catfish Baits.

-Answered 2 days ago Willow StellaWillow Stella
+Answered a month ago Willow StellaWillow Stella